houserater/react-native-camera-ios/README.md

 the system replaces the standard view (including the Cancel button) with custom views.

+## Running the Example App

+You can run an example project for `react-native-camera-ios` to see how this project works by launching the `examples/ios/RNCameraExamples.xcodeproj` file.

+In Xcode 10, you may see a build failure the first time you build.
+This is because of React Native's [lack of support][xcode-build-system] for the new Xcode build system.
+After the first build, Xcode will have ran the `postinstall` script of `react-native`, which installs and configures the `third-party` modules, and therefore allows a successful Xcode build with the new build system.

 ## Notes

 - This module is currently in initial stages of development, and it **not